jasnell/http2/README.md

     00 0 00000
 ```

-The first two most significant bits specifies the value type, the third
+The first two most significant bits specifies the value type.

-significant bit is a reserved flag.
+The third significant bit is a reserved flag.
 Future iterations of this specification
 might make use of this bit.

-The final five least-significant bits specify
+The final five least-significant bits specify the number of discreet instances
-the number of discreet instances in the value.
-00000 indicates that one
+in the value.
+00000 indicates that one instance is included, 11111 indicates
-instance is included, 11111 indicates that 32 instances are included.
+that 32 instances are included.
+The value MUST contain at least one instance.

 The remaining serialization depends entirely on the type.